RossBrownPhD/RossBrownPhD.github.io/_posts/2020-02-16-Compare-Reviewers-Writing-Styles-via-Cosine-Angles-of-Vectors.md

 To see the code, the full results, and a technical discussion of the relative benefits of cosine similarity to other methods for creating vectors from text, copy and paste the link below:

-Copy and paste the link below to check out the Jupyter notebook for other results and the code.

 http://bit.ly/2OZTLNb